rppicomidi/pico-usb-midi-processor/README.md

 out of setting storage, which is unlikely).

-The PUMP uses 7 pins for the buttons, 2 pins for the USB Host, 2 pins for the OLED's I2C port, an 2 pins for a debug UART.
+The PUMP uses 7 pins for the buttons, 2 pins for the USB Host, 2 pins for the OLED's I2C port, and 2 pins for a debug UART.

-Wiring consists of the USB Host port, the buttons, the display, and optionally and the debug port.
+Wiring consists of the USB Host port, the buttons, the display, and optionally the debug port.
 Here is a crude wiring diagram with the debug hardware not shown ![](doc/pico-usb-midi-processor_wiring.png).

 ## Wiring the USB Host port